|

 enquiries@maesymush.co.uk |

-Maesyffin Mushrooms have been growing their award-winning
+Maesyffin Mushrooms have been growing their

-organic Shiitake mushrooms in rural West Wales
+award-winning Shiitake mushrooms in

-by Humungus
+by Humungus Fungus.

-Our fresh mushrooms are sold through
+Our fresh mushrooms are sold through local

-local retailers, and are used in local
+retailers, and are used in local

 hotels and restaurants.